 As we approach the close of this unique year, one important opportunity for your station to receive more major giving support should not be neglected.
 A goal of the 2020 CARES Act was to spur Americans to donate to “public charities” in light of the pandemic.
 For those donors with greater wealth there is a particularly beneficial provision that changes the charitable deduction maximum from 60% adjusted gross income (AGI) to 100%.

-What this means is that now the donors with the potential to give very large gifts have an extra incentive to do so but only in this calendar year.
+What this means is that now the donors with the potential to give very large gifts have an extra incentive to do so.
 This isn’t a relevant opportunity for your membership donor but using it with your major donors and prospects could help you motivate your higher capacity donors to give before year-end and strengthen your financial bottom line for 2020.

 Three ways to take advantage of this change: